MarcosRodrigoT/SportCLIP/README.md

 `# TODO: Modify entire_pipeline.py so that it actually produces the highlight reel.`<br>
 `# TODO: Rename python modules so that they make more sense (i.e., entire_pipeline.py -> summarize.py)`<br>
 `# TODO: Rename GitHub repo to just SportCLIP (and rename the one I use for the private repository to something else)`<br>
-`# TODO: Add a "tree" with the data/ folder showing where to put the videos and CSVs`<br>

 Our framework turns **any** sports video into a concise highlight reel by leveraging [OpenAI CLIP](https://github.com/openai/CLIP) image–text embeddings.
 The workflow is broken into three clear stages: